duaabn/duaabn/README.md

 Highlights:

-🎓 Graduate of the Abdul Aziz Al Ghurair (AGGF) Data Science with python program.
+🎓 Graduate of the Abdul Aziz Al Ghurair (AGGF) Data Science with Python program.

 🎓 B.Sc. in Surveying & Geomatics Engineering, providing a strong foundation in mathematical modeling and geospatial data analysis.